 The human circulatory system comprises of 4 main organs that have specific roles and functions.
-The important circulatory system organs include:
+The vital circulatory system organs include:

-The heart is a muscular organ located in the chest cavity, between the lungs, It is positioned slightly towards the left in the thoracic region and is enveloped by the pericardium.
-The human heart is divided into four chambers – two upper chambers called atria (singular: atrium) and two lower chambers called ventricles.
+The heart is a muscular organ located in the chest cavity, right between the lungs.
+It is positioned slightly towards the left in the thoracic region and is enveloped by the pericardium.
+The human heart is separated into four chambers, namely, two upper chambers called atria (singular: atrium), and two lower chambers called ventricles.

 The way blood flows in the human body is unique, and it is quite efficient too.
 The blood circulates through the heart twice; hence, it is called double circulation.
 Other animals like fish have single circulation, where blood completes a circuit through the entire animal only once.

 The main advantage of double circulation is that every tissue in the body has a steady supply of oxygenated blood, and it does not get mixed with the deoxygenated blood.

-Plasma is the fluid part of the blood and is composed of 90% of water.
+Plasma – the fluid part of the blood and is composed of 90% of water.